pangara/q-book/mini_book/docs/qubits.md

 # Basics

-In this section, we will go over what qubits are, how qubits are represented, and the dirac notation.
+In this section, we will go over what qubits are, how qubits are represented, and the Dirac notation.

 ## Qubits